Freedom Fighters (video game): Sequel

-On April 6, 2004, Eidos UK revealed plans for the sequel.
+On April 6, 2004, Eidos Interactive revealed plans for the sequel.
 Eidos announced it would distribute the sequel in the latter part of 2005.
 However, IO Interactive announced development of a new game, Kane & Lynch: Dead Men, casting the future of a Freedom Fighters sequel in doubt.

 In 2010, when asked about a potential sequel, Kane & Lynch 2: Dog Days director Karsten Lund refused to comment.
 In 2011, IO Interactive's official Twitter account tweeted that Freedom Fighters 2 is "definitely something a lot of us are interested in doing".
 In 2017, IO Interactive split from Square Enix and took with them the rights to Freedom Fighters since it was published before the Eidos buyout.